-Taking into consideration that 71.0% of students at this school receive financial aid, be sure to complete the FAFSA.
 Parents, you will be happy to find out University of Massachusetts Amherst features a relatively low crime rate.
+About 67.0% of students complete their degree in four years at this school, which is much higher than the U.S. average of 37.0%.
 A virtual tour could be a good way to explore University of Massachusetts Amherst.

 It's hard to beat Stonehill College if you want to pursue Communication & Media Studies as a major.
 Students who graduate from the Communications program make around $42,599 in their early career salary and $73,236 in their mid-career salary.
 The specific location of Easton, Massachusetts, is nice for individuals who favor a quiet, suburban area.

-Freshmen are not required to live on-campus at Stonehill College.
+Sports enthusiasts will like watching the college's top-ranked men's baseball team as they play at home and on the road.
 At least 60.0% of the instructors at Stonehill are full time, so they have lots of time to give attention to their students.
-Find each of the essential details on Stonehill by checking out their scorecard.
+Find out about what student life at Stonehill is really like by seeing a few campus videos.

 Simmons College is among your top options if you want to study Communication & Media Studies.
 Simmons College communication & media studies majors receive 5.4% more than the average communications graduate.
 Located in Boston, Massachusetts, this college is optimum for individuals who flourish in an urban setting.

 Suffolk University is among your top options if you're planning on studying Communication & Media Studies.
-With 153 undergraduates, Communications is quite a popular major at Suffolk University.
+Students from the Communication & Media Studies program at Suffolk University earn 5.2% more than the typical college graduate with the same degree.
 Located in Boston, Massachusetts, this college is a logical final choice for students who enjoy the thrills of a popular city.

 It's difficult to beat Worcester State University if you want to study Communication & Media Studies.
-After graduation, Communications students generally make an average of $34,753 in their early careers.
+Graduates from the Communication & Media Studies major at Worcester State University get 4.3% more than the standard college graduate in this field.
 Positioned in Worcester, Massachusetts, this school is a sound choice for students who enjoy the joy of a popular city.